Exclusive - 'Don't panic,' Nigerian central bank head urges banks

 In a sign of the financial ructions, commercial bank cash balances with the central bank that are normally earmarked for foreign exchange or bond purchases plunged to 173 billion naira on Thursday from 486 billion two days ago.

-His comments did not instil confidence in the new rules among economists.
-"It's an example of the government deciding on a policy without thinking through the mechanics of how its implementation will work," said Alan Cameron at Exotix, a London-based specialist in frontier markets -- a higher risk subset of emerging economies.
+His comments did not instill confidence in the new rules among economists.
+"It's an example of the government deciding on a policy without thinking through the mechanics of how its implementation will work," said Alan Cameron at Exotix, a London-based specialist in frontier markets - a higher risk subset of emerging economies.

-"The TSA won't be a disaster, I think those fears are overblown."

-Emefiele said that the commercial banks were in good health for the time being.

 NO DEVALUATION